Skip to content

 • People don’t have the time to work hard just to understand an article.

 The good news is that the solution is a simple one – literally!
-If you use the simplest possible words to say what you mean, your audience will be more likely to engage with your content.
+Use the simplest possible words to say what you mean and your audience will be more likely to engage with your content.

 You should also consider your audience carefully and use words that are appropriate to them.
 It may help to imagine you are having a conversation with the reader (who is not necessarily an expert in your field) as we often pick simple words when we are speaking versus writing.